mertguven/es_feature/README.md

-# EralpSoftware Feature Brick
+# ES Feature Brick

-Developed for EralpSoftware, it helps to add a new feature to applications by creating a ready-made structure.
+It helps to add a new feature to applications by creating a ready-made structure.

 ## How to use 🚀